ekinsipahi/frontend/README.md

 ## Projects
 This repository contains the following projects:

-* **Mini Project 1**: A responsive Qr Code Component with Bootstrap and minimal css (https://cute-parfait-4a7931.netlify.app/)
+* **Mini Project 1**: A responsive Qr Code Component with Bootstrap and Minimal CSS (https://cute-parfait-4a7931.netlify.app/)

 ## Installation